dl4genaudio/dl4genaudio.github.io/features/index.md

 ## Spectral features in time-series signals

-To simplify handling of long time-series signals (like audio), researchers can reduce the dimensionality by extracting features, one example of which are spectral features.
-Examples of spectral features include the [zero-crossing rate](https://librosa.org/doc/main/generated/librosa.feature.zero_crossing_rate.html), the [spectral centroid](https://librosa.org/doc/main/generated/librosa.feature.spectral_centroid.html), or the [spectral bandwidth](https://librosa.org/doc/main/generated/librosa.feature.spectral_bandwidth.html).
+To simplify handling of long time-series signals (like audio), researchers can reduce the dimensionality by extracting features.
+Feature extraction consists of a function `f(x)` that transforms `x`, the time-series signal, into a lower-dimensional version.

+These features can be calculated directly on the time domain, for example the [zero-crossing rate](https://librosa.org/doc/main/generated/librosa.feature.zero_crossing_rate.html), or on the frequency domain, for example the [spectral centroid](https://librosa.org/doc/main/generated/librosa.feature.spectral_centroid.html), or the [spectral bandwidth](https://librosa.org/doc/main/generated/librosa.feature.spectral_bandwidth.html).
 Familiarize yourself with all the [spectral (and other) features](https://librosa.org/doc/main/feature.html#spectral-features) that you can easily extract using librosa.

-## Mel-frequency Cepstral Coefficients
+## Mel-frequency cepstral coefficients

 The Mel-frequency cepstral coefficients (MFCCs) are a set of very useful spectral features.
 MFCCs were designed to better represent how the human ear processes an audio signal (Mermelstein 1976).
 Experiments showed that humans tend to underestimate high frequency bandwidths compared to low frequency ones.
 Hence, MFCCs are obtained by filtering the spectrum of a signal with N equally-spaced frequency bands.